 Also known as Black Teatfish, Blackfish, Hairy Blackfish, Lollyfish, Palauan Sea Cucumber, Panning's Blackfish, Tripang.

-Found singly sometimes partially covered by debris in shallow open rubble, seagrass and sandy areas of coral and rocky reefs and shorelines.
+Found singly, sometimes partially covered by debris, in shallow open waters over rubble, seagrass and sandy areas of coral and rocky reefs and shorelines.

 They feed on seagrasses.